Alexander van Oudenhoven

 Alexander graduated from Wageningen University in 2008, where he obtained both his BSc and his MSc degree in the interdisciplinary field of Environmental Systems Analysis.
 He did an internship at the World Resources Institute (Washington, D.C.), and wrote an MSc thesis on the impacts of climate change on the spatial distribution of the oak processionary caterpillar (Thaumetopoea processionea), which constitutes a major health problem in western Europe.
 This work was done in collaboration with De Natuurkalender (‘Nature’s Calendar’), for which Alexander continued to work on spatial assessments of ticks (Lyme disease) and predicting pollen development (hay fever, the pollen planner).

 Between 2015 and 2018, Alexander was active as a post-doctoral researcher in NatureCoast, a transdisciplinary project focusing on the ‘Sand Motor’, a so-called mega-nourishment; around 21 million m3 of sand were deposited along the Ter Heijde coast, which should be sufficient for the next twenty to thirty years.
-Twelve PhD students from many different universities studied various aspects of the Sand Motor, ranging from the morphological trends, hydrology, geochemistry, ecology to the governance of such a project.
-One of Alexander’s tasks was the integration of NatureCoast’s research data into policy-relevant information.
-Because several international stakeholders (governments, tourism sector etc.) have also shown interest in the Sand Motor as a tool to strengthen their coasts, Alexander and his colleagues also looked into possibilities to apply the general nature-inclusive concept of the Sand Motor on other locations all over the world.
+One of Alexander’s tasks was the integration of NatureCoast’s research data of 12 PhD reserachers into policy-relevant information.

 In his current research and education, van Oudenhoven aims to embed the various concepts about human-nature relationships in policy and practice, such as ecosystem services, nature-based solutions, ecological engineering, sustainable land management.
 Following an transdisciplinary approach, Alexander works with municipalities, provincial authorities, water boards and (inter)national decision-makers to solve real-world problems through nature-inclusive approaches.
 Think of using urban green (and blue) to reduce local temperatures, increase water buffering and improve leisure opportunities, or restoring rivers to prevent flooding, improve water quality and create a more beautiful and appreciated landscape.
 A key aspect of Alexander’s research is the development and analysis of indicators that are both scientifically valid and feasible, but also relevant to and perceived as legitimately developed by decision makers, managers and other stakeholders.